What to see at Madame Tussauds in London: the best waxworks

 Of course you can not miss other figures of the British royal family.
 Next to the Queen in the "Royal" section are the Duke and Duchess of Cambridge and Prince Harry.
 They are the most photographed figures by Londoners without a doubt.

-6. Nelson Mandela among the leaders of the world
+6. Nelson Mandela among world leaders

-Meet Albert Einstein
+7. Meet Albert Einstein

 He shares space with the great minds of history.
 Inventors, artists, writers...
 Steven Hawking, Shakespeare, Picasso or Van Gogh are some examples.